ciesin-geospatial/TOPSTSCHOOL-SPHINX/docs/source/_documentation/_modules/_air-quality/index.rst

 Sciences division.
 You can learn more about the SCHOOL Project and other modules on the `SCHOOL Project home page <https://ciesin-geospatial.github.io/TOPSTSCHOOL/>`_.

-This TOPS SCHOOL module on the theme of "Air Quality and Health" provides a foundational understanding of the complex interplay between air quality, public health, and environmental justice.
+This SCHOOL module on the theme of "Air Quality and Health" provides a foundational understanding of the complex interplay between air quality, public health, and environmental justice.
 We will explore how we can use spatial data for the study of air pollution, the sources and types of